 The explanation is the squadron considered any ship sunk a team effort so all aircraft in the squadron were marked accordingly.

-Eye witness reports mention a small convoy at anchor, stopping over in Plymouth Sound on route from Wales to Portsmouth.
+Eye witness reports mention the small convoy at anchor, stoped over in Plymouth Sound on route from Wales to Portsmouth.

 The vessels would have had there names painted out and been typical merchant ships of that period.

 Plymouth defenses included booms stretched from both ends of the Breakwater to Fort Picklecombe and Bovisand Fort respectively, the sharp eyed will notice a boom vessel at work closing the western boom as three warships leave for exercises.

-The attacking German aircraft are known to have attacked in line astern and been at about 1/2 a kilometer apart, this for mutual protection and so as not to interfere with each other’s attacks.
+The attacking German aircraft are known to have attacked in line astern in pairs, been at about 1/2 a kilometre apart, this for mutual protection and so as not to interfere with each other’s attacks.

-Sinking British destroyers was a Luftwaffe priority, hence some confusion in official reports re the number of Me 109’s that attacked Plymouth Sound shipping.
+Sinking British destroyers was a Luftwaffe priority, hence some confusion in official reports re the number of Me 109’s that attacked the Plymouth Sound shipping.

-Documents, rare raw reports related to the attack by 6 ME 109 bf’s, one damaged by naval gunfire and a second was shot down while attacking shipping in Plymouth Sound.
+Documents, rare, raw reports related to the attack by 6 ME 109 bf’s, confirm one damaged by naval gunfire and a second was shot down while attacking shipping in Plymouth Sound.

 The HMS Wolverine report confirms the lack of warning and speed of attack, the ground defenses did not engage the aircraft, it was all over to quickly for them to react.

 The account from the Plymouth Command War Diary from that day.

 It describes vessels anchored in the Sound & Jenny Cliff bay at around the same time.

-The account by the RAAF is great and mentions a burning barrage balloon attached to the center of the Breakwater, as shown in this painting.
+The account by the RAAF is more detailed and mentions a burning barrage balloon attached to the centre of the Breakwater, as shown in this painting.